BigOpe/M_pulcherrima_phenotype_prediction/README.md

 .gitignore
     Ensures virtual-environment files and binaries are excluded.
-⚙️ Environment Setup
-Create the software environment used in this project:

 bash
 conda env create -f environment.yml conda activate mpulch_ml
+.gitignore
+Ensures virtual-environment files and binaries are excluded.

+---

+## ▶️ How to Reproduce the Analysis

+### **1. Create the Conda environment**

+conda env create -f environment.yml conda activate mpulcherrima_env

 This installs all required packages (NumPy, pandas, scikit‑learn, seaborn, matplotlib, networkx, etc.).

-▶️ How to Reproduce the Analysis
-1. Create the Conda environment bash conda env create -f environment.yml conda activate mpulcherrima_env
+---

-2. Run the Analysis Pipeline
+### **2. Run the Analysis Pipeline
 Each script in analysis/ corresponds to a specific component of the study:

 start.py — main pipeline entry point